What Does It Cost to Run a Central AC in California?

 Monthly difference

-At the statewide average residential rate, running a central ac in California costs more per month by $125.83 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a central ac in California costs $133.81 more a month than it would at the U.S. average rate.

 How much electricity does a central ac use?